Engine knocking: Abnormal combustion

 Knocking is more or less unavoidable in diesel engines, where fuel is injected into highly compressed air towards the end of the compression stroke.
 There is a short lag between the fuel being injected and combustion starting.
 By this time there is already a quantity of fuel in the combustion chamber which will ignite first in areas of greater oxygen density prior to the combustion of the complete charge.
 This sudden increase in pressure and temperature causes the distinctive diesel 'knock' or 'clatter', some of which must be allowed for in the engine design.

 Careful design of the injector pump, fuel injector, combustion chamber, piston crown and cylinder head can reduce knocking greatly, and modern engines using electronic common rail injection have very low levels of knock.
 Engines using indirect injection generally have lower levels of knock than direct injection engines, due to the greater dispersal of oxygen in the combustion chamber and lower injection pressures providing a more complete mixing of fuel and air.
 Diesels actually do not suffer exactly the same "knock" as gasoline engines since the cause is known to be only the very fast rate of pressure rise, not unstable combustion.
-Diesel fuels are actually very prone to knock in gasoline engines but in the diesel engine there is no time for knock to occur because the fuel is only oxidized during the expansion cycle.
+Diesel fuels are actually very prone to knock (in comparison to gasoline) but in the diesel engine there is no time for knock to occur because the fuel is only oxidized during the expansion cycle.
 In the gasoline engine the fuel is slowly oxidizing all the time while it is being compressed before the spark.
 This allows for changes to occur in the structure/makeup of the molecules before the very critical period of high temperature/pressure.

 Knock detection

-Due to the large variation in fuel quality, atmospheric pressure and ambient temperature as well as the possibility of a malfunction, every modern combustion engine contains mechanisms to detect and prevent knocking.
+Due to the large variation in fuel quality, atmospheric pressure, and ambient temperature as well as the possibility of a malfunction, every modern combustion engine contains mechanisms to detect and prevent knocking.

-A control loop is permanently monitoring the signal of one or more knock sensors (commonly piezoelectric sensor which are able to translate vibrations into an electric signal).
-If the characteristic pressure peak of a knocking combustion is detected the ignition timing is retarded by steps of a few degrees.
+A control loop permanently monitors the signal of one or more knock sensors (commonly piezoelectric sensors which are able to translate vibrations into an electric signal).
+If the characteristic pressure peak of a knocking combustion is detected, the ignition timing is retarded by steps of a few degrees.
 If the signal normalizes indicating a controlled combustion the ignition timing is advanced again in the same fashion keeping the engine at its best possible operating point - the so-called ″knock limit″.
 Modern knock control-loop systems are able to adjust ignition timings for every cylinder individually.
 Depending on the specific engine the boost pressure is regulated simultaneously.
 This way performance is kept at its optimum while mostly eliminating the risk of engine damage caused by knock (e.g. when running on low octane fuel).
 An early example of this is in turbocharged Saab H engines, where a system called Automatic Performance Control was used to reduce boost pressure if it caused the engine to knock.